MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 _new as of v105_

 Selecting this checkbox causes important DOM properties to be highlighted in the **Properties** tab in tools such as the **Elements** tool, for the DOM tree element that's currently selected.
-This new experiment makes certain important properties easier to see.
+This new experiment makes major properties easier to see.
 Some properties appear in bold, and others appear in bold and have a star icon next to them.

+This highlighting is useful because in JavaScript, objects inherit from parent objects, which themselves inherit from other ancestors, sometimes amounting to hundreds of properties.
+This experiment helps you find the main properties.

 The Object Properties viewer is in several tools, including **Elements**, **Sources**, **Console**, and **Network**.
-It provides a tree view of properties and sub-properties of objects.
+It provides a tree view of properties of objects.

+#### In the Elements tool

 To see the Object Properties viewer in the **Elements** tool: